a-zverev/16s-amplicon-processing/readme.md

 ## Libraries and functions import

 Load requred libraries.
 Please, install them, if you don\`t have it.
-Also, import functions and set your working directory.
+Also, import functions, set your working directory and random seed.

 In our test data, we will see at microbiomes of sandy soils.
 In this case, we compare sand with frost inclusion on an abandoned shooting